Top 4 Salesforce Data Management Best Practices: A Complete Guide for Salesforce Admins

 Data Backup and Archiving

-In the Salesforce system, it is always a good idea to adopt a backup or an archiving strategy considering specific business requirements.
+In the Salesforce system, it is always recommended to adopt a backup or & archiving strategy considering specific business requirements.

 - Another option for increasing data security and system performance while reducing the costs is the implementation of a secure Salesforce data archiving strategy.
 In archiving, less used or historical data is moved out of the system into an external storage space where it can be stored and then accessed whenever required.
 Even Salesforce’s Big Objects can be used to archive data.
 DataArchiva helps Salesforce enterprise customers archive their data within the Salesforce system natively using Big Objects and future proof their data storage.